 FXTM offers various tools that can enhance the trading experience of the traders and help them make better trading decisions.
 FXTM offers research and education tools on the MT4/MT5 trading platform, website, and FXTM Traders app.

-The tools that can help in the research are daily market analysis and economic calendar.
+The tools that can help in the research are daily market analysis and an economic calendar.
 The daily market analysis is an analysis report published by the team of experts at FXTM.
-The daily reports include the overall summary of the market with prediction of trends.
+The daily reports include the overall summary of the market with predictions of trends.

 The analysis report does not involve any instrument in particular but global capital markets as a whole.
 If you seek research reports for any particular instrument, you might need to look up to third parties.
 Fundamental analysis reports are also not available at FXTM.

 The education tools have a rich variety and can help beginners to acknowledge the basics of forex and CFD trading.
 The trading guides for forex and CFD trading cover everything that a beginner must know to start trading.

 However, the education tools at FXTM are limited and can only help beginners who know nothing about forex and CFD trading.
 There are no tools that can enhance the knowledge and trading strategies of retail traders who are already trading for a while.